WilsonChen003/HDLGen/README.md

 	 * config can be in Verilog, JSON, YAML, EXCEL etc.
 	 * then generate these logic with parameters by just a simple function call

-**Based on above functions, this tool can generate a SOC in a easy and flexible way**
+**Based on above functions, this tool can generate a SOC in an easy and flexible way**

 ## What you cannot do with HDLGen
    * Detail logic design: you still need to write RTL to implement your ideas